maverick9000/maverick9000.github.io/_posts/2020-04-28-Highlights-from-97-Things-Every-Programmer-Should-Know.md

 description: "Hightlights from the book by Kevlin Henney"
 image: /assets/img/uploads/97.jpg
 optimized_image: /assets/img/uploads/97.jpg
-category: postgresql
+category: fundementals
 tags:
   - fundementals
   - book
 author: Maverick Stoklosa
 ---

-Here are some things that stuck out reading [97 Things Every Programmer Should Know](https://amzn.to/3eYTLrS).
+Here are some things that stuck out reading [97 Things Every Programmer Should Know](https://amzn.to/3eYTLrS)

 ## Ask, “What Would the User Do?”
 (You Are Not the User) - Giles Colborne